snoopyeom/ReTrans/README.md

   performs the same comparison with **PCA**, and `plot_z_bank_umap` relies on **UMAP** if available.
 Each helper saves a scatter plot contrasting original and replayed vectors.
+- Each entry stored in ``z_bank`` now includes an ``"idx"`` field holding the starting index of the window it came from.
+This allows replayed samples to be aligned with the original time series for precise comparisons.
 - `visualize_cpd_detection(series, penalty=None, min_size=30, save_path="cpd_detection.png")`
   draws change points detected by `ruptures`.
 When `penalty` is ``None`` a heuristic based on series length is used, and `min_size` enforces a minimum